 Please have the following information ready when requesting inspections:

 2. Name and phone number of the individual requesting the inspection.

 3. Time (am or pm) and date when you would like the inspection completed.

 We will do our best to complete all inspections at the time requested; however, if we cannot accommodate the request an inspector will contact the individual requesting the inspection to reschedule.

 Inspector Contact Information

 Building, Electrical, Mechanical, and Plumbing Inspectors are assigned districts within the City of Bismarck and City of Bismarck extra-territorial area (ETA).
-The following link will provide you with an Inspector District Map.
-To find the contact information for each Inspector in your area, type the address of the property where the work is taking place, select enter, and click on the parcel.
+The following links will provide you with an Inspector District Map.
+To find the contact information for each Inspector in your area, simply select the inspection type you are looking for information on and navigate to the property location.

 Prior to completing an inspection, a phone screening must be made to ensure it is safe for our inspectors to go on site to complete an inspection.
 The following questions must be asked to the individual requesting the inspection:

 Do you or any of the individuals that are working onsite have any of the following symptoms?

 - Sore throat